-The Parent centrally sets a limit to the volume of decrease in economic value of equity for subsidiary banks - not more than 20% of regulatory capital and decrease of net interest income - not more than 10% of planned indicator for the respective year, and Assets and Liabilities Management Committee shall ensure minimum gaps between change dates of interest bearing assets and liabilities by changing parameters of certain large transactions and modifying the existing standards of banking products and pricing policies.
+The Parent centrally sets a limit to the volume of decrease in economic value of equity for subsidiary banks - not more than 20% of regulatory capital, and Assets and Liabilities Management Committee shall ensure minimum gaps between change dates of interest bearing assets and liabilities by changing parameters of certain large transactions and modifying the existing standards of banking products and pricing policies.
 The intended level of interest income is achieved through spread management.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2019 In Ukrainian Hryvnias and in thousands
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2019 In Ukrainian Hryvnias and in thousands